 - Take a packed lunch with you as there are no conveniences at all at the castle.
 The nearest place for food is Wick.

-- Wick is just three miles away so also visit the Wick Heritage Centre which is a lovely independent museum, or for an unusual countryside walk visit Causeymire wind farm.
+- Combine the castle with a visit to the Wick Heritage Centre which is a lovely independent museum, or for an unusual countryside walk visit Causeymire wind farm.